pgjdbc/pgjdbc/README.md

 download the binary.
 Being pure Java it will run on virtually all Java platforms.
 If you have any problems please email the pgsql-jdbc list.

-Once you have Ant, simply run ant in the top level directory.
-This will compile the correct driver for your JVM, and build a .jar file (Java ARchive) called postgresql.jar.
+Once you have Ant, simply run ant using 'ant -lib lib' in the top level directory.
+This will compile the correct driver for your JVM, and build a .jar file (Java ARchive) depending on the version of java and which release you have the jar will be named postgresql-<major>.<minor>-<release>.jdbc<N>.jar.
+Where major,minor are the postgreSQL major,minor version numbers. release is the jdbc release number.
+N is the version of the JDBC API which corresponds to the version of Java used to compile the driver.

 *REMEMBER*: Once you have compiled the driver, it will work on ALL platforms that support that version of the API.
 You don't need to build it for each